MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 > It is not a very secure configuration to use same credential to authenticate into different Entra ID accounts and it is recommended not to allow one certificate for multiple Entra user accounts.

 **Cloud only accounts**
 For cloud-only accounts you need to create multiple username bindings and need to map unique values to each user account that will be utilizing the certificate.
 Each account will be authenticated into using a different username binding.
-This applies within the boundary of a single directory/tenant (i.e. Tenant admin can map the certificate for use in another directory/tenant as well, as long as the values remain unique per account too).
+This applies within the boundary of a single directory/tenant (that is, Tenant admin can map the certificate for use in another directory/tenant as well, as long as the values remain unique per account too).

 Populate the certificateUserIds field (Authorization info in the User Portal) with a unique value identifying the desired certificate.
-If the organization is using high affinity bindings (i.e. strong authentication) bindings say Issuer + SerialNumber and SKI, this could look like the following:
+If the organization is using high affinity bindings (that is, strong authentication) bindings say Issuer + SerialNumber and SKI, this could look like the following:

 Username bindings:
 - Issuer + Serial Number -> CertificateUserIds